 The lack of uniform moisture levels can be caused by:

-Deep foundations penetrate expansive soils providing support for a structure without being effected by shrinking and swelling clay soils.
-These foundations are most effective when used during initial construction but can also be retrofitted using a high quality end bearing foundation repair system.
+Deep foundations penetrate expansive soils providing support for a structure without being affected by shrinking and swelling clay soils.
+These foundations are most effective when used during initial construction but can also be retrofitted using a high-quality end bearing foundation repair system.
 End bearing is the key here.
 Foundation repair systems that rely on skin friction fail very quickly when soils dry out and separate from the pile.
 Deep cracks in the soil are a sign that a skin friction pile has become unsuitable.
-The highest quality foundation repair systems use slender steel shafts that drive deeply to load bearing soils or rock.
+The highest quality foundation repair systems use slender steel shafts that drive deeply to load-bearing soils or rock.
 Being slender in nature these piles allow expansive clay soils to move around the shaft without negative effects.

 The most effective solution to foundations in expansive soil areas is through professional design.
 A deep foundation along with proper guttering, grading and landscaping will create an effective foundation for homes and commercial buildings alike without the concern of structural cracking and foundation repair work.

 The swelling and shrinking of expansive clay soils create serious problems in shallow foundations throughout the United States.
 Differences in performance of foundations arise from differences in design and the extent of disturbance of natural conditions.
 Methods of identifying potentially troublesome conditions and various foundation and foundation repair design to cope with these problems are now available to foundation specialists.
 Soaker hoses alone will not solve your problem, a trained foundation specialist is generally required.